galya-m/docs/docs/tools/cli/environments.md

 # Nevermined Environments

-Nevermined is a web3 developers framework that cam be deployed and used across multiple chains and networks for the implementation of different use cases pertaining to asset and data tokenization, storage and transfer.
+Nevermined is a web3 developers framework that allows can be deployed and used across several networks to implement different use cases.
 This is a list of the most used environments publicly available that you can use via the Nevermined Command Line interface.

 ## Environments